Raunakfr/Dental-Management-System/README.md

 # Dental-Management-System
-A basic, non flashy UI containing program which can dynamically store and edit data of both patients and employees using basic python and MySQL connectivity
+A basic, non flashy UI containing program which can dynamically store and edit data of both patients and employees using basic python and MySQL connectivity<br>